-STATEMENT OF DR. ZVI GRILICHES, THE PAUL M. WARBURG PROFESSOR OF ECONOMICS, HARVARD UNIVERSITY some suggestions in that direction.
+STATEMENT OF DR. ZVI GRILICHES, THE PAUL M. WARBURG PROFESSOR OF ECONOMICS, HARVARD UNIVERSITY

 Dr. GRILICHES.
 Senator Roth, Senator Moynihan, and members of the committee, I, too, am glad to be here.
 I want to make three points.
 No. 1, is that our report is not an attack on the BLS, an agency that has been struggling valiantly in a difficult environment and with limited resources with these very hard questions involved in such an effort.
 But it can, and should, do better in the future.